awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

 For more information about using SDK for Python \(Boto3\) to generate a presigned URL, see [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_url) in the *AWS SDK for Python \(Boto\) API Reference*\.

 ------

+### Using the AWS CLI<a name="ShareObjectPresignedCLI"></a>

+To generate a presigned URL to share an object using the AWS CLI, see [presign](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/presign.html) in the *AWS CLI Command Reference*\.

+**Note**
+With the AWS CLI, the maximum expiration time for a presigned URL is 7 days from the time of creation\.